Composite-particle hydrodynamics from dyonic black branes: First-order hydrodynamics from gravity

-\subsection{Small velocity and constant magnetic field limit}
+\subsection{Small Velocity and Constant Magnetic Field Limit}

-~~~~In \cite{Kraus2}, the authors studied a dyonic black brane with small velocity and constant magnetic field.
+In Ref.\cite{Kraus2}, the authors studied a dyonic black brane with small velocity and constant magnetic field.
 It is possible to cover this limit using our result.
 In order to get their result, we take ${(F^{(1)}_{ext})}_{\mu\nu}=0$, $\vec \beta =0$ and constant $H$.
-From the energy-momentum conservation equation (\ref{emconservation}), we can get current $J_i = \frac{1}{H} \epsilon_{ji}\partial_i M$.
-And we already have} the current expression (\ref{currentexp}).
+From the energy-momentum conservation equation, Eq.~(\ref{emconservation}), we get the current $J_i = \frac{1}{H} \epsilon_{ji}\partial_i M$.
+We already have the current expression, Eq.~(\ref{currentexp}).
 In this case, the current becomes